shubhe25p/py-dgemm/README.md

 show that MKL uses a zen optimized kernel it almost never uses any AVX2 instructions.

 - NERSC has developed a module with a workaround where it uses a Intel Haswell kernel with AVX2 instructions, expect a performance gain of about 20% with this.

+- Strong scaling study reveals that at a range of of about 512-1024 of matrix size, expect a performance boost after which it drop for a short time while again increasing for larger matrices, similar effect in fast-mkl-amd module.

+- The reason for the momentary drop increase then drop in performance might be due to some architecture difference between Intel and AMD chips

+- PROC BIND=true and PLACES=cores leads to a max performance, other options like OMP_PROC_BIND=spread yield similar results.

 ```
 module load fast-mkl-amd